-- Entry to the building will be taken as confirmation that you fully comply with the above and have not been at an exposure site, you do not have symptoms and have complied with ACT Health orders.
+- Entry to the building will be taken as confirmation that you fully comply with the above and have not been at an exposure site, you do not have symptoms and have complied with ACT Health orders; and

 - Nurses will undertake temperature testing at all entrances.

-The building will continue to be closed for the duration of the current ACT lockdown.
-Only those staff necessary to maintain essential building functions will be present.
+The building will continue to be closed to the public and only those staff necessary to maintain essential building functions will be present.

-During the next sitting period, non-essential services in the building will remain closed.
+During the next sitting period, non-essential services in the building will be remain closed.
 There will be a restricted catering service for parliamentarians and essential staff who need to work in the building.

-Wearing face masks is mandatory in the ACT from 5pm Thursday 12 August.
-If you are aged 12 years and over you must wear a mask at all times when leaving home, including in workplaces.
+Wearing of face masks is currently mandatory in the ACT.
+Anyone aged 12 years and over must wear a mask at all times when leaving home, including in workplaces.
 People will be strongly discouraged from spending time in common areas.

 - Continue to follow strict COVID-safe hygiene and physical distancing requirements.

-- Use the masks and sanitiser available throughout the building for your use.
+- Use the masks and sanitiser that are available throughout the building for your use.

 - Do not attend the building if you are feeling unwell.

-- The Check-in CBR app must be used to register attendance where posted around the building.
+- Use the Check-in CBR app to register attendance where posted around the building.

 Travelling to the ACT